101digital/product-comparison-component/README.md

 - All icons, images and texts are provided by default.
 You can use your custom by passing them as a props inside each component

 - In order to do multiple languages, you need to pass `i18n` (`i18n` should be configurated in the app level) into `SwitchStatusComponent`, `RecommandBanner`, `SwitchStatusComponent`, as a root props.
-And then, you have to copy and paste all attributes of `product_comparison_component`, in [texts](src/product-comparison-data.json) into your app locale file.
+And then, you have to copy and paste all attributes of `product_comparison_component` in [texts](src/product-comparison-data.json) into your app locale file.
 You can also change text value, but DON'T change the key.

 ### Access to Context data and Function